• Skip to primary navigation

 You can just replace the white or green cabbage with red cabbage.
 To intensify the sweet and sour taste, I would use brown sugar instead of white.
 Also chopping in some apples will give this red cabbage coleslaw a crunchy note.

-Serve the Krausalat warm
+Serve the Krautsalat warm

 If you prefer to serve the German slaw warm, then blanch the cabbage leaves with some hot water.
 After the onions are fried, place the sliced cabbage leaves, in the pan.
 When ready to serve slightly warm up the cabbage and then pour over the vinaigrette.